strainer/Fdrandom.js/readme.md

 unrelatable streams.

-Seeding digests all elements of any array or object up 1000 deep and strings up to 100,000 char so might be used with repot() to effectively hash objects.
+Seeding digests all elements of any array or object up 1000 deep and strings up to 100,000 char.
+It could be used with repot() to effectively hash objects but is somewhat slow for that.

 'Pot'ing is a relatively slow operation (about 50,000 op/s) as the Fdrandom object gets cloned for each pot.
-'Repot'ing with a new seed is much faster. 'repot' without seed resets to first potted state and is very fast.
+'Repot'ing with a new seed is much faster. 'repot' without a seed resets to first potted state and is very fast.

 Precision/Types